jacanales/AWSDemos-ES-WebAPP/README.md

 ## Final Step

-Once your CloudFormation template is deployed, go to AWS Lambda service on the console, and choose the one with the name X. On the configuration tab, select Triggers > Add Trigger.
-From the list click on API Gateway > Select the one with the name X and for the Security option, select Open [PIC]
+Once your CloudFormation template is deployed, go to AWS Lambda service on the console, and choose the one with the name <Your Stack Name>-Lambda-<Random String>-searchlambdacf-<Random String>.
+On the configuration tab, select Triggers > Add Trigger.
+From the list click on API Gateway > Select the one with the name search-es-api-cf. For deployment stage select search-es-api-tetst and for the Security option, select Open and then click Add:

+  PIC

 And that's it!!
 You're rady to test your application.